 - The MTM is essentially the current replacement cost of the contract, and can be positive or negative.
-Where it is positive, i.e. in the money, the Group has credit exposure against the counterparty; if it is negative, i.e. out of the money, the negative value will be used. - The PCRE factors recognize that prices change over the remaining period to maturity, and that risk increases with time.
+Where it is positive, that is, in the money, the Group has credit exposure against the counterparty; if it is negative, that is, out of the money, the negative value will be used. - The PCRE factors recognize that prices change over the remaining period to maturity, and that risk increases with time.
 The PCRE factors are mandated for regulatory capital purposes.

-Maximum pay out method is used for back to back and structured products where the underlying instrument structures are dynamic i.e. not confine to a standardised underlying instruments.
+Maximum pay out method is used for back to back and structured products where the underlying instrument structures are dynamic, that is, not confined to a standardised underlying instrument.
 Where the maximum payout is known, it is taken as the pre-settlement risk amount.
 However, in situations where the maximum payout is not observable, a Monte Carlo simulation method is used.